 Fresh store-bought asparagus doesn’t have an extremely long shelf life.
 And unlike most other vegetables, it spoils in less than a week.

-If you store asparagus perfectly inside the fridge, it will last up to 7 days.
+However, when stored properly inside the fridge, it will last up to 7 days.
 But, on average, most people will need to use theirs within 3-5 days.

 If you have freshly harvested asparagus spears (from either your own garden or a farmer’s market), they are more likely to last around two weeks.